 "The Government of Bengal," says the Times Calcutta correspondent, "has just published a report on a new iron field examined by Mr. Smith, a viewer sent out by the Court of Directors.
 It is at Barrool, a place about ten miles beyond Raneegunge, the last station on the existing railway.
 It is close to the coal mines, and the means of carriage both by rail and water are close at hand.
-The quantity of ore Mr. Smith estimates at about 6,400,000 tons to the square mile, but the limits of the field remain to be ascertained."
-We read in the breathe free now.
-I will come out and see you on same letter :-- "Dr. Balfour, an able surgeon at Madras has just published a curious volume of reports on cholera He started some years ago a theory that there were many places absolutely exempt from the scourge.
+The quantity of ore Mr. Smith estimates at same letter:-"Dr. Balfour, an able surgeon at Madras has just published a curious volume of reports on cholera.
+He started some years ago a theory that there were many places absolutely exempt from the scourge.
 Investigation has confirmed his opinion.
 In Madras alone there are thousands of villages which have never felt the visitation, though surrounded by infected districts.
 Minute lists are supplied, and each place is to be separately examined.
 At present, the only facts known are that places in very exposed situations, or very well drained, are comparatively favoured."

 The fall of Herat before the Persians is very generally contradicted in India.
-It appears probable, however, that an engagement between the besiegers and the besieged took place on the 29th of August; that the Persians for a time succeeded in establishing themselves in some of the outworks, but that they were ultimately driven forth by Esa Khan at the head of the besieged, who slaughtered great numbers of the enemy, and chased them back upon their main body.
-On the other hand, the Lahore Chronicle still declares its belief that Herat has yielded.
-Of the Persian expedition, it may be stated that it has probably by this time arrived off Bushire.
-The Bombay Times reports that "the expedition consists of twenty-six sailing transports, or an aggregate of 24,000 that disobedience or a refusal to adopt his views was tons; of three of the Peninsular and Oriental Company's disobedience to Rome! • That, in this matter of the steam-ships, the Chusan, Singapore, and Pottinger; besides three lesser vessels of the Bombay Steam Navigation Company, of an aggregate burden in all of thirty thousand tons, at a freightage charge of above a thousand pounds a day.
+It appears probable, however, that an engagement between the besiegers and the besieged took place on the 29th of August; that the in some of the outworks, but that they were ultimately driven forth by Esa Khan at the head of the besieged, prive me of my great pleasure in giving to you.
+I who slaughtered great numbers of the enemy, and chased do love my dear child more than ever.-Your affection- them back upon their main body.
+On the other hand, the Lahore Chronicle still declares its belief that Herat steam-ships, the Chusan, Singapore, and Pottinger; besides three lesser vessels of the Bombay Steam Navigation Company, of an aggregate burden in all of thirty thousand tons, at a freightage charge of above a thousand pounds a day.
 The men of war are nine firstclass steamers-the Punjaub, Assaye, Feroze, Ajdaha, Semiramis, Victoria, and Hugh Lindsay; the steam tenders Napier and steam yacht Goolanar; the sloops Elphinstone and Clive, and the brigs Euphrates and Tigris-or twelve vessels in all, the total fleet amounting to forty sail.
 A portion of these have been sent to Vingorla, to take on board her Majesty's 64th and 20th Native Infanty from Belgaum; to Porebunder, to receive the 3rd Cavalry from Rajkote, and to Kurrachee to ship the Belooch battalion, the 2nd Europeans, and Brett's Battery.
 The fighting men in all amount to about six thousand, with about double this number of camp followers.
 Admiral Sir Henry Leeke, Commander-in-Chief of the Indian navy, has been authorized to take the command."